 When it comes to buying a diamond ring, the online vendors like Blue Nile, White Flash and James Allen have tremendous advantages over the traditional retail stores.
 Besides having a big selection of diamonds to cherry pick from and lower prices, you also get complete transparency in what you are buying.

 In my opinion, the most convenient vendor for a EU based shopper is Blue Nile.
-Being based in Ireland and having business operations registered in the EU, they are able to simplify the entire shopping process for you.

 As an EU shopper, the prices that you see on Blue Nile will be the FINAL price you pay.
 The VAT for the items you buy is already calculated and included into your purchase price.
 Additionally, no duty will be charged when shipping within the EU.